AnanyaGarg28/AnanyaGarg28/README.md

 To learn more about me see my [resume](https://drive.google.com/file/d/17g9S02zJg2_RAi_woXif3zxErEiUPcAJ/view?usp=sharing)

 - Summer of 2023, Joined Microsoft as a Software Engineering Intern at Microsoft.
 Worked to create a real-time data ingestion framework for Payments Data Platform.
 Used an entirely unfamiliar stack of technologies - PySpark, Databricks, Microsoft Azure, PowerBI.
 Completed the project end-to-end with data monitoring, logging, alerting ensuring data completeness, accuracy and general availability.
-This 8-week internship was successful as I recieved a PPO - full-time SWE Offer to join Microsoft in 2024(post graduation in May 2024).
+This 8-week internship was successful as I recieved a PPO - full-time SWE Offer to join Microsoft in 2024(post graduation in Aug 2024).

 - Fast forward to Jan 2024, bagged another Software Engineering(Full-Stack) Intern with BlokTrek(PrivateBlok).
 Currently working on extracting text/images from file formats(pdf, docs, ppts) using GPT4-vision, Textract, Python-Docx, Doc Intel, etc. while building the serverless infrastructure using AWS.
 The most exciting part - Getting to learn new things everyday! 🌟